fudgebucket27/LoopMintSharp/README.md

 This is a Console App on .NET 6.
 To build and compile this yourself you need something like Visual Studio 2022.

 # Setup
 Download one of the compiled releases in the [Releases](https://github.com/fudgebucket27/LoopMintSharp/releases) section.
-You will need to edit the included appsettings.json file with your own Loopring details, ie api key, private key and etc. You can export these out from your account via https://loopring.io .
+You will need to edit the included appsettings.json file with your own Loopring details; ie api key, private key,address(not your ENS) and account id.
+You can export these out from your account via https://loopring.io .
 Remember to keep these values private and do not share with anyone!

 macOS users: You also need to run the following command in the unzipped folder of LoopMintSharp to turn it into an executable in order to run it.